Search this site

 While fishing is great all over, there are two main towns where great fishing originates from, Playa Flamingo and Playa del Coco.
 Both have protected harbors and easy access to normally calm waters.

-In August of 2019, construction begins on the new marina in Playa Flamingo in the same area as an older marina that was started several years ago but never finished.
-The older marina was designed to be well protected from the ocean, not only positioned next to an protective point, but also by several rocky jetties around the marina.
+In August of 2019, construction started on the new marina in Playa Flamingo in the same area as an older marina that was started several years ago but never finished.
+The older marina was designed to be well protected from the ocean, not only positioned next to a protective point, but also by several rocky jetties around the marina.
 There is a small launch ramp within the basin that allows me to get my kayak into the water easily without worrying about changing surf and wind conditions.

 One of the major items that I brought with me from San Diego, was my Hobie Pro Angler 12 kayak on a converted jet ski trailer.
 The trailer allows for easy loading, and by having it, I didn't have to buy a vehicle specifically to carry the kayak on the roof rack or in a truck bed.